Master of Science in Higher Education Administration

 - Examine the impact Student Services and Enrollment Management have on institutions of higher learning.

-- Critically analyze a topic related to educational leadership through the lens of a researcher.
+- Critically analyze a topic related to higher education administration through the lens of a researcher.